 Surgery to make the bladder larger may be done in severe cases.

 With treatment, OAB can be managed.
 A condition, such as UTI, that has caused you to have OAB will be treated.
-Treatment may involve taking medications for months or years.
+Treatment may involve taking medicine for months or years.
 You may also need to make changes in your daily routine.
 This may include going to the bathroom more often than you think you need to.
-Or, you may need to cut back on caffeine and alcohol because these can make OAB symptoms worse.
+Or, you may need to cut back on caffeine and alcohol because these can make symptoms worse.
 Your healthcare provider can tell you more.

 Fever of 100.4°F (38.0 °C) or higher